sfc-gh-gsomerville/Cortex_Transcripts/README.md

 # Cortex Transcripts Demo
 This is a Snowflake Cortex demo leveraging transcript data.
+The data was originally generated using ChatGPT 4.0.
+The notbook contains the promt that was used to create the data set.
 ## Set Up
-### You will want to upload 'customer_support_calls.json' into the internal stage CORTEX > TRANSCRIPTS > Stages > TRANSCRIPTS
-1. Navigate to the above stage, Click on the "+ Files" blue button in the top right
-2. Drag and drop OR browse to the file 'customer_support_calls.json' and Click on the "Upload" button
-3. Navigate to CORTEX > TRANSCRIPTS > Tables and click on the "Create" Button > Table > From File > "Add from Stage"

-OMI_CORTEX_CALL_TRANSCRIPT_DEMO.ipynb
+### 1. Download the following files from this repo to your local computer
+1. CORTEX_CALL_TRANSCRIPT_DEMO.ipynb
+2. customer_support_calls.json

-### SQL to set up the role "CORTEX_DEMO_ROLE" and warehouse "CORTEX_DEMO_WH" that will be able to interact with the demo
+### 2. Run the SQL script below to set up the role "CORTEX_DEMO_ROLE" and warehouse "CORTEX_DEMO_WH" that will be able to interact with the demo
+(NOTE:  You can copy this SQL and execute it in a Snowflake worksheet in Snowsight)
 ```SQL
 USE ROLE ACCOUNTADMIN;